DASH Diet Meal Prep for the Week: Easy Low-Sodium Meals

 - Use airtight containers for grains, proteins, and vegetables

-- Keep breakfast jars in the fridge for up to 4 days
+- Keep breakfast jars in the refrigerator for up to 4 days

-- Freeze soup or cooked grains if you won’t use them quickly
+- Freeze soup, chili, or extra cooked grains if you won’t use them in time

 - Label containers with dates so you know what to eat first